johnxth/johnxth/README.md

-- 👋 Hi, I’m @johnxth
+- 👋 Hi, I’m Eksansilus
-- 👀 I’m interested in Web programing
+- 👀 I’m interested in Software Development
-- 🌱 I’m currently learning html
+- 🌱 I’m currently learning Manual QA
-- 💞️ I’m looking to collaborate on any project based on web programing
+- 💞️ I’m looking to collaborate on any project about Quality Assurance
-- 📫 How to reach me ... yes you can contact me by send me an email to oneofmilions@gmail.com ()
+- 📫 How to reach me ... yes you can contact me by send me an email to eksansilus@gmail.com ()

 <!---
 johnxth/johnxth is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.